Château de Prague

 Hotel Pod Věží Mid-range

-A burgher house at the foot of the bridge tower, Malá Strana side: Charles Bridge literally starts at the door.
+A historic bourgeois residence right at the foot of the bridge tower on the Malá Strana side, where the Charles Bridge literally starts at the doorstep.

 Check availability